chexplaind/chexplaindata/README.md

-# The Literal Chinese Dictionary Data Warehouse
+# The Literal Chinese Dictionary Data Repository

 Welcome!
 The data that makes up the dictionary is split into two main folders:

 * `./json`: main textual information and metadata for each dictionary entry

 * `./icons`: the vector images which are included in entries

+Please fork and raise a pull request against the data with new entries or fixes.

 Contributing standard guidelines are below: